|

 Show chemical property profile option is

-always available and lets the user to add to sequence annotation
+always available and lets the user add to sequence annotation

 the information about the corresponding physical-chemical